 Apprenticeship Diploma Program

-In Nova Scotia, the duration of funeral director apprenticeship is a minimum of twelve (12) months and for graduates of the NSCC pre-apprenticeship program the minimum duration is six (6) months.
-Apprenticeship model students however, may be eligible to take the written and practical funeral director exams within the first year of the program providing they have met the apprenticeship requirements outlined in the Regulations of Embalmers and Funeral Directors Act for Nova Scotia.
-Apprenticeship requirements include providing documented proof of participation in 25 funerals, 25 assisted arrangements, 25 arrangements and 25 committals to the Board of Registration for consideration.
+In Nova Scotia, the duration of a funeral director apprenticeship is a minimum of twelve (12) months.
+The minimum duration of apprenticeship for an embalming apprenticeship is 22 months.
+This is providing an apprentice has met the apprenticeship requirements outlined in the Regulations of Embalmers and Funeral Directors Act for Nova Scotia.
+Apprenticeship requirements for funeral director apprentices include meeting this minimum 12 month apprenticing period and providing documented proof of participation in 25 funerals, 25 assisted arrangements, 25 arrangements and 25 committals to the Board of Registration for consideration.
+For embalming apprentices, the apprenticeship requirements require a minimum apprenticeship period of 22 months and the apprentice must provide documented proof of 25 embalming procedures to the Board of Registration of Embalmers and Funeral Directors.
+All applicants for apprenticeship must be 19 years of age or older at the time of application.

-The minimum requirement for the embalmer apprenticeship is fourteen (14) months for graduates of the pre-apprenticeship program with a minimum participation in 25 embalming procedures.
-However, apprentices enrolled in the apprenticeship model program are only eligible to complete the licensing examinations once the requirements of the NSCC Apprenticeship Model Program and the Nova Scotia Board of Registration of Embalmers and Funeral Directors have been met.
+Apprentices are only eligible to complete the licensing examinations once all requirements of the Nova Scotia Board of Registration of Embalmers and Funeral Directors have been met.

 The courses provided by the NSCC are offered through on-line delivery to the apprentice and are intended to provide a theoretical basis for the embalming and funeral procedures performed at the funeral home under the direction of a licensed mentor.
 Apprentices and mentors are often invited to attend seminars at the NSCC Kingstec Campus or to join the on-site pre-apprenticeship model students on field trips within the province.
 These in-house opportunities enhance the learning for the apprentice and provide for networking opportunities with other students.
-Courses such as Suicide Crises Intervention course, required for program completion is scheduled several times throughout the year at the Kingstec Campus with offerings at NSCC Campuses throughout Nova Scotia.
+Courses such as Suicide Crisis Intervention, required for program completion, is scheduled several times throughout the year at the Kingstec Campus with offerings at NSCC Campuses throughout Nova Scotia.

 The course offerings for the diploma program cover all aspects of funeral directing and embalming beginning with the seven foundation courses.
 The foundation courses are pre-requisite courses for all remaining program courses.
 Transfer credits and Recognized Prior Learning credit applications are available.